darcyraimond/sudoku-solver/README.md

 # sudoku-solver

-Basic program to solve sudokus presented in the form of arrays
+Basic program to solve sudokus presented in the form of arrays.
+Currently only finds one solution.
+Demonstration of functionality is in `demo.ipynb`.